hamDrambus/Geant4_LAr_NBrS/externals/indicators/README.md

 ## Highlights

+* The author and the original project is [here](https://github.com/p-ranav/indicators)
 * Thread-safe progress bars and spinners
 * Header-only library.
 Grab a copy of `include/indicators`.
 * Single-header version in `single_include/indicators`.